Separate tank battalion: Tactics

-The experience of the 782nd Tank Battalion in late April 1945 was fairly typical once it joined the 97th Infantry Division in Bavaria, with the three medium companies being assigned to the infantry regiments while the light company was assigned to various duties under divisional control:Sections of the Reconnaissance Platoon were attached to each of the companies to act as liaison between Battalion Headquarters and the Companies.
+The experience of the 782nd Tank Battalion in late April 1945 was fairly typical once it joined the 97th Infantry Division in Bavaria, with the three medium companies being assigned to the infantry regiments while the light company was assigned to various duties under divisional control:On the 22nd of April, the Battalion moved from Oberkotzau, Germany to Wunsiedel, Germany.
+Here the attachment of the line companies to the Regimental Combat Teams of the 97th Division was completed.
+Company "A" joined the 303rd (Regiment) at Rehau, Germany; Company "B" joined the 386th at Arzburg, Germany; and Company "C" the 387th at Waldsassen, Germany.
+Sections of the Reconnaissance Platoon were attached to each of the companies to act as liaison between Battalion Headquarters and the Companies.
 Two platoons of Company "D" remained at Hof to guard the Eastern approaches of the city from an expected counter-attack, while one platoon of Company "D", together with the Assault Gun Platoon, joined the 97th Reconnaissance Troop in the northwestern Sudeten city of Rossbach.
 The remainder of Headquarters Company and all of Service Company remained under Battalion control, all being part of the Division Reserve.
 The Division front now extended from Rossbach in the north to Tirschenreuth in the south.
 The platoon from Company "D" and the Assault Gun Platoon, with the Reconnaissance Troop, on the left flank, the 386th and the 387th Regimental Combat Teams in the center, and the 303rd on the right flank.
 Service Company had the difficult task of keeping the widely scattered tanks supplied with gas and ammunition, a job excellently performed.
 Frequently Company "D" provided light tanks to act as armed guards for the thin skinned trucks shuttling to the front.

 The 782nd also experienced the mutual relationship with the infantry, where both served to protect the other: